 We understand the spiritual needs you may have during your illness, and we recognize the importance of holistic care.
-That's why we provide pastoral care on both an inpatient and outpatient basis to help you and your family during this difficult time.
-Some of the pastoral care services we offer include:
+That's why we provide spiritual care on both an inpatient and outpatient basis to help you and your family during this difficult time.
+Some of the spiritual care services we offer include:

 - Individual and group prayer

 - Assistance with development of advanced directives and/or living wills

 - Counseling by a faith representative of your choice